WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-postcss/readme.md

 ---
 # normalize.css

 Use [Normalize.css](https://necolas.github.io/normalize.css/).
-Although our usual *cut the mustard* at preflight enables fallback page for anything below IE11 *the fallback has to be readbale*.
+Although our usual *cut the mustard* at preflight enables fallback page for anything below IE11 *the fallback has to be readable*.
 There are alternatives such as [sanitize.css](https://github.com/csstools/sanitize.css) and [modern-normalize](https://github.com/sindresorhus/modern-normalize).

 ```sh
 npm install normalize.css --save-dev